deuscoin/deuscoin/doc/building-deuscoin.md

 	bin/make-base-vm --lxc --arch amd64 --suite precise

 There will be a bunch of warnings, but you can ignore them.

+**Prepare the Dependencies for Building Deuscoin**

+This section only needs to be completed once.

 Now we'll be following the [Bitcoin Release Process](https://github.com/bitcoin/bitcoin/blob/master/doc/release-process.md) loosely.
 Make the directory we'll be downloading everything to.